Online Therapy for Depression

 Once everything’s working fine, the internet and your devices are working, the session moves on as it would in the face-to-face version.

-Usually, the first few minutes are more casual and serve as an introduction to the “middle” part of the session, which takes the most time and where you and your therapist are discussing a particular issue, giving it a new perspective or finding solutions.
+Usually, the first few minutes of your sessions are more casual and serve as an introduction to the “middle” part of the first session, which takes the most time and where you and your therapist are discussing a particular issue, giving it a new perspective or finding solutions.
 The online session may end with a summary wrapping-up what you covered and, for example, encouraging you to start applying what’s been discussed in between sessions.

-Online CBT for Depression
+Online CBT Depression Treatment

 Believing that “Everyone is better than me”, “I’m worthless.” or ‘I’m unlovable”, can significantly affect your daily life.
 For instance, by making you unwilling to speak up in a discussion, or feeling uncomfortable expressing your needs to your partner or coworker, because you feel you don’t deserve this.
 These dysfunctional beliefs may also cause you a hard time focusing on work because you believe that, being not good enough, it’s not worth the try.

-After agreeing on the most important issue to work on, your therapist might ask you to write down (e.g. in an online shared document) some of the negative thoughts you have about yourself, others, and the world, as they emerged in a particular situation of distress.
 In this respect online counselling is very convenient as you can write down, save and share everything you need easily, while the session lasts and of course later, whenever you want.
 Both you and your therapist can then use that shared document (and others if needed) to build on your work together and tackle the difficult thoughts fuelling your depression.

-CBT for depression also includes techniques such as diaries, homework (e.g. observing your negative thoughts and writing down more positive alternatives), activity scheduling, experiments, etc. They all use some kind of forms or templates, which are much more easily shared online, via email or in a shared folder, to keep track of your progress.
+CBT for depression also includes techniques such as diaries, homework (e.g. observing your negative thoughts and writing down more positive alternatives), activity scheduling, behavioural experiments, etc. They all use some kind of forms or templates, which are much more easily shared online, via email or in a shared folder, to keep track of your progress.

 Online Therapy for Depression Sessions: How Do They Look?